André Villas-Boas: Tottenham Hotspur

 On the final day of the Premier League season, Tottenham sat a point behind North London rivals, Arsenal, knowing that in order to qualify for the 2013–14 Champions League, they had to win and hope that Arsenal failed to win.
 Tottenham won against Sunderland, but did not qualify due to Arsenal's 0–1 win at Newcastle United.
 Even though Tottenham finished a point behind the Champions League playoff spot, they set a new club record by finishing with 72 points.
 This was also the highest points tally ever achieved by any club in the Premier League to consequently not finish in the top four, until Arsenal finishing in fifth with 75 points in 2016-17.

 In the close season, Villas-Boas claimed he was approached by both Paris Saint-Germain and Real Madrid to fill their managerial vacancies but insisted he rejected these offers to remain with Spurs for a second successive season, something which he had not previously done as a manager.
 Following the sale of star player Gareth Bale to Real Madrid for a world record fee of £85.3 million, Villas-Boas was active in the transfer market before the start of the 2013–14 Premier League season.
 Key acquisitions included defensive midfielder Étienne Capoue, midfielder Paulinho, striker Roberto Soldado, the versatile Nacer Chadli, ball-playing defender Vlad Chiricheș, winger Erik Lamela and playmaker Christian Eriksen.
 Departures from the club included Tom Huddlestone, Clint Dempsey, Steven Caulker and Scott Parker.

 On 16 December 2013, Tottenham announced that Villas-Boas had left the club "by mutual consent."
-The dismissal, with Spurs lying seventh in the Premier League and having won all six Europa League group games, followed a series of disappointing domestic league results that included a 6–0 defeat away to Manchester City and culminated in a 0–5 home defeat to Liverpool.
+The departure, with Spurs lying seventh in the Premier League and having won all six Europa League group games, followed a series of disappointing domestic league results that included a 6–0 defeat away to Manchester City and culminated in a 0–5 home defeat to Liverpool.
 Villas-Boas left the club with the highest percentage of league wins of any Tottenham manager in the club's Premier League era.